Section I: General Program Policies

 A student who misses more than two (2) days in 6-weeks of instruction will not be eligible for transcript credit and may be dis-enrolled.
 No refund of any tuition is permitted once a student is dis-enrolled.
-Inform the office of all absences.
-Email: firstname.lastname@example.org or utilize the “Report an Absence” form found on the summer website homepage.
+Inform our office of all absences via email at email@example.com

 Integrity is an important component of any educational experience and in all areas of life.
 A component of personal integrity is academic integrity.
 It is the right, privilege, and responsibility of each individual to contribute to and work in a community of trust.
 A student’s integrity in his/her academic work is directly linked to his/her intellectual growth.
 A high level of academic integrity is expected from all Summer Program students in his/her classwork, homework, laboratory work and examinations.

 Violations of academic integrity (as outlined in the school’s Honor Code) include cheating, plagiarism, and theft of academic materials.